Just who are the "Buzz" Beurling Scale Modellers?

 - Perform Step 7 again. (no reason, it just seems to happen that way!)

-at least five seconds of viewing enjoyment.
-Begin planning your trips
+elicit at least five seconds of viewing enjoyment.
+Begin planning your

 - Return to Step 1 and start your next project as long as it isn't the